Thanks for a great summer!

-We anticipate the implementation of program modifications, extended cleaning time, and enhanced cleaning procedures during and between sessions, and a significant focus on small group sizes.
+We anticipate the implementation of program modifications, extended cleaning time, and enhanced cleaning procedures during and between sessions.
 The health and safety of participants, staff, and volunteers are our top priorities.

 We are committed to following the recommendations of civil authorities and public health officials.
 If restrictions remain in place that prevent us from operating, we will cancel programs and notify families.

 Impacted families will have an opportunity to credit their fee towards another YMCA of Greater Seattle program in 2023, donate the fee to the Y to support the scholarship program, or request a refund.